buchananja/mohws/README.md

 ## Dependencies
 **PIP**
-Create and activate a virtual environment than run following code to install all necessary dependencies:
+Create and activate a virtual environment then run following code to install all necessary dependencies:
 ```bash
 pip install -r requirements.txt
 ```

 **Conda**
 Run the following code to create a miniconda environment with all necessary dependencies installed:
 ```bash
 conda env create -f environment.yml
 ```